leezhixuan/cs3245-hw3/README.txt

 its document frequency, and the pointer to fetch its postings in the postings file.

 dictionary.txt - saved output of dictionary information of TermDictionary: contains terms, their document frequency as well as their pointer.
+It also contains a special key, "d0cum3ntL3ngth", whose value is a pointer to a dictionary whose key-value pair is docID : docLength.

-postings.txt - saved output of list of Nodes, where each Node contains a docID, the term frequency, the term weight, and the vector length.
+postings.txt - saved output of list of Nodes objects, as well as a dictionary whose key-pair value is docID : docLength.

 == Statement of individual work ==